 In most cases, people do not click social sharing buttons.
-Real-world usage data from large sites has repeatedly shown share-button engagement well under 1% of page views.1
+Usage data from large sites often shows share-button clicks well under 1% of page views.1

 What the Data Shows

 One of the clearest public datasets came from the UK government’s GOV.UK site.
-After launching social sharing buttons, the team reviewed the first 10 weeks (December 3, 2013 to February 17, 2014).
-They reported 14,078 shares from 6.8 million page views, which works out to roughly 0.21%.1 That is not a rounding error.
-That is the actual story of what happens on a very high-traffic, highly useful website when you add share buttons and then watch what people do.
+The team added social sharing buttons and reviewed the first 10 weeks, from December 3, 2013 to February 17, 2014.
+They logged 14,078 shares from 6.8 million page views.
+That works out to about 0.21%.1

 Share buttons are often added because internal stakeholders request them, not because users ask for them.

-In GOV.UK’s earlier announcement of the experiment, they said the feature had been queued for a long time because “zero end users” had requested it, and users in testing were already able to share links by copying and pasting them.2
+In an earlier update on the experiment, the GOV.UK team noted that the feature sat in the queue for a long time because “zero end users” had requested it.
+In testing, people simply shared content by copying and pasting links.2

 3) Login prompts and permissions add friction